 So we went on our first Disney Cruise in 2016 and the big thing to do is to decorate your stateroom door.
-The ship’s doors are metal, so folks bring magnets, signs, and various others item to dress up their doors.
-You can buy kits and items online and even on the ship, but we wanted to create our very own, one-of-a-kind and over-the-top decorations.
+The ship’s doors are metal, so folks bring magnets, signs, and various other items to dress up their doors.
+You can buy kits and items online and even on the ship, but we wanted to create our very own, one-of-a-kind, and over-the-top decorations.
 Before the cruise, we spent some time thinking (scheming?) about what we wanted to do and decided to create Mickey and Minnie silhouettes with lights.
 They turned out awesome and they are perfect not only for a cruise, but for adding a little fun to a door or wall in your home, or maybe even as a nightlight for a kid’s (or adult’s!) room.

 If you don’t have the time (or tools) to make your own, we can create a custom design just for you.
 Contact us using this form or head on over to our Etsy Site to see our current listings, including dozens of new designs.